matthieuSolente/wcag-for-email/README.md

 ## Chronology

+Here is a clear and concise chronology that outlines the origins of digital accessibility and provides an understanding of its development over time.

+The World Wide Web Consortium (W3C) is an international non-profit organization focused on the public interest.
+It brings together member organizations, full-time staff, and the public to collaboratively develop web standards.

+The Web Accessibility Initiative (WAI) is a crucial part of W3C's mission to benefit society.
+It develops strategies, standards, and resources to ensure the web is accessible to people with disabilities.

+The Web Content Accessibility Guidelines 1.0 (WCAG) were published as a W3C Recommendation on May 5, 1999.

+Since then, digital accessibility has become an integral part of the web.
+The WCAG have evolved to their latest version (2.2) and are expected to continue evolving.
+Most countries, with Western nations leading the way, driven by a strong inclusivity movement, have developed their own digital accessibility policies, all based on the WCAG guidelines.

 | 1989  | 1994 | 1997 | 1999 | 2008 | 2018 | 2023 |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |
 | World Wide Web  | Word Wild Web Constortium  | Web Accessibility Initiative | WCAG1.0 | WCAG 2.0 | WCAG 2.1 | WCAG 2.2 |